A non-linear wave equation with fractional perturbation: Introduction and main results

 $(ii)$ A stochastic process $(u(t,x))_{t\in [0,T],x\in \R^d}$ is said to be a solution (on $[0,T]$) of the Wick-renormalized equation

-if, almost surely, the auxiliary process $v:=u-\Psi$ is a mild solution (on $[0,T]$) of Equation (\ref{equa-deter-base}) with $\mathbf{\Pi}^{\mathbf{1}}\triangleq 2\Psi$ and $\mathbf{\Pi}^{\mathbf{2}}\triangleq \widehat{\mathbf{\Psi}}^{\mathbf{2}}$. \end{definition}
+if, almost surely, the auxiliary process $v:=u-\Psi$ is a mild solution (on $[0,T]$) of Equation (\ref{equa-deter-base}) with $\mathbf{\Pi}^{\mathbf{1}}\triangleq 2\rho\Psi$ and $\mathbf{\Pi}^{\mathbf{2}}\triangleq \rho^2\widehat{\mathbf{\Psi}}^{\mathbf{2}}$. \end{definition}

 The results of Section \ref{sec:auxiliary-equation} will in fact allow us to give a clear sense to the notion of a mild solution to (\ref{equa-deter-base}) (with values in a specific space), thus completing the above definition.
-We are finally in a position to state the main results of our study. \begin{theorem} Let $(\phi_0,\phi_1) \in \cw^{\frac12,2}(\R^d) \times \cw^{-\frac12,2}(\R^d)$.
-For any $2\leq d\leq 4$, there exists a $(d,\frac12)$-admissible pair $(q,r)$ (see Definition \ref{def:admiss}) such that the following (non-exhaustive) picture holds true:
+With this setting in mind, we can finally state the main results of our study.